Can crying make you sick? Find Out Grief’s Surprising Effects on Your Health!

 Unfortunately, medications may be the third leading cause of death in the Westernised world.
 Meanwhile, unknown numbers of people are maimed and harmed by medications but survive with a quality of life far lower than before.
 Like many other people (including a significant segment of my clients), I’ve dealt with the long-term repercussions of toxicity from gadolinium MRI dyes.
 I’ve written about this experience herehere, and here if you’d like to compare notes.
 While many other clients have had their well-being destroyed by other medications like psychotropic drugs and fluoroquinolone antibiotics.
 The fallout from medical injuries may affect you for the rest of your life.

-And many people start on new medications not only to manage their grief over chronic illness but also to deal with the adverse effects of drugs, heavy metals, and toxins like gadolinium contrast.
+Many people start on new medications not only to manage their grief over chronic illness but also to deal with the adverse effects of drugs, heavy metals, and toxins like gadolinium contrast, oxalates, mercury, lead, arsenic, thallium, or cadmium.
 The standard treatment route is to prescribe more and more medications to suppress symptoms of toxicity like:

 • pain,